songzian/eds-web-app/README.md

 # 2. End-to-End Test Plan for Emergency Dispatch System

 ## Introduction
-This document outlines the end-to-end testing procedures for the Emergency Dispatch System, covering critical functionalities such as user and responder registration, login, emergency request submission, and history management.
+This part outlines the end-to-end testing procedures for the Emergency Dispatch System, covering critical functionalities such as user and responder registration, login, emergency request submission, and history management.

 ## Test Environment
 - Application URL.